The ChoiceView Visual IVR

 Competitive Leap in IVR Technology

-ChoiceView provides many capabilities for your existing IVR system that have never existed before now.
-It allows you to offer innovative ways to interact with your callers while decreasing your call processing expenses and improving the overall customer experience.
+ChoiceView allows you to offer innovative ways to interact with your callers while decreasing your call processing expenses and improving the overall customer experience.
+The ChoiceView API for Visual IVRs allows existing and new IVR systems from many vendors to be transformed, with script changes only, into efficient, true Visual IVRs.
 ChoiceView is a giant leap forward in comparison to the standard IVR interface of voice prompts and touchtone/DTMF (dual tone multi frequency entry).

 More Completed Transactions in Less Time, Less Cost

-ChoiceView-enabled IVRs increase caller productivity by decreasing transaction time mistakes and abandonment rates.
+ChoiceView-enabled IVRs increase caller productivity by decreasing transaction time and abandonment rates.
 Callers see and hear information simultaneously.
-They find ChoiceView easy to use, allowing them to be more efficient, obtain information quickly and accurately, make better selections, and enhance their experience with your organization.
-Your organization, in turn, realizes reduced operating costs, retained customers and employees, and increased bottom line profits.
+They find ChoiceView easy to use, allowing them to be more efficient, obtain information quickly and accurately, make better selections and enhance their experience with your organization.
+Your organization, in turn, reduces operating costs, retains more customers, and increases profits.

 ChoiceView IVR Capabilities NOW!